-\Im_c is the surprise caused by the current batch of data and $\tilde{\Im}{10}$ is the median surprise over the last 10 batches; meanwhile, the model's structure was re-learned if $\Im_c > \tilde{\Im}{10} \times h$, where h is some factor.
+Conversely, DQN demonstrates a decline in performance early on but continues to improve after batch 2000, eventually reaching SLO compliance close to PPO.
+Surprisingly, AIF performs poorly.
+According to our investigation, this is caused by an optimization employed to reduce its computational overhead by limiting executions of structure and parameter learning of the generative model in [22], the model's parameters are relearned only if $\Im_c > \Im{10}$, where \Im_c is the surprise caused by the current batch of data and $\tilde{\mathfrak{D}}{10}$ is the median surprise over the last 10 batches; meanwhile, the model's structure is re-learned if $\Im_c > \Im{10} \times h$, where h is some factor.
 While these constraints significantly accelerate execution in the long run, they may also cause prolonged stagnation in a suboptimal configuration-one that is sufficiently surprising to be explored, yet not surprising enough to trigger model updates.

-Another issue with the AIF implementation is the inability to forget outdated experiences.
-Fig. 5a shows that AIF converged to a more optimal configuration after pre-training on 256,000 instead of 1.28×10^6 observations.
+Another issue with the AIF implementation is the incapability to forget outdated experiences.
+Fig. 5a shows that AIF converged to a more optimal configuration after pre-training on 128,000 instead of 1,280,000 observations.
 Simultaneously, Fig. 5b demonstrates AIF behavior when re-learning the model structure every batch.
-After the instant distribution shift, there were more fluctuations without performance improvements.
-This suggests that mixing a new data distribution with the outdated one is not an effective strategy.
-Naively limiting the observation buffer does not contribute to improving results in this case (Fig. 5c and Fig. 5d).
+After the instant distribution shift, there are more fluctuations without performance improvements.
+This suggests that mixing new data distribution with the outdated one is not an effective strategy.
+Naively limiting the observation buffer does not contribute to improving results in this case (Fig. 5c and Fig 5d).

-2) Gradual distribution shifts: In this scenario, Fig. 6 shows that most algorithms struggled to effectively capture the pattern of thermal state variations.
-Increasing the parameter k, which corresponds to a faster update of the thermal state, would allow RL algorithms to consider a greater number of temperature changing cycles.
+2) Gradual distribution shifts: In this scenario, Fig. 6 shows that most algorithms struggle to effectively capture the pattern of thermal state variations.
+Increasing the parameter k, which corresponds to a faster update of thermal state, allows RL algorithms to consider a greater number of temperature changing cycles.
 Consequently, we expected higher k values to improve stability and performance.
-As anticipated, DQN demonstrated better performance and greater stability when k = 0.03 (Fig. 6a) compared to k = 0.07 (Fig. 6b), though its overall performance remained suboptimal.
-PPO successfully adapted to different settings but exhibited a more gradual adaptation at k = 0.07.
-Contrary to expectations, A2C displayed increased fluctuations following a constant pattern, suggesting its inability to detect temperature changing trends.
+As anticipated, DQN demonstrates better performance and greater stability when k=0.03 (Fig. 6a) compared to k=0.07 (Fig. 6b), though its overall performance remains suboptimal.
+PPO successfully adapts to different settings but exhibits a more gradual adaptation at k=0.07.
+Contrary to expectations, A2C displays increased fluctuations following a constant pattern, suggesting its inability to detect temperature changing trends.
 This behavior implies that dynamically changing discrete temperature poses a challenge for A2C, and it is worth exploring alternative techniques, such as utilizing continuous temperature.
-However, the reason for the seemingly same problem for AIF is different-the current implementation lacks the capabilities to model relationships between consecutive states.
+However, the reason for seemingly the same problem for AIF is different-the current implementation lacks capabilities to model relationships between consecutive states.

 As a result, it cannot effectively predict the long-term consequences of actions.
-This is also the reason why Fig. 5a-5c show very similar curves for experiments with temperature- AIF's generative model simply could not capture dependencies of temperature on other variables, so, from AIF standpoint the data distribution did not change, with exception that fulfillment of the thermal state SLO became virtually random.
-Therefore, to be generalizable to such non-stationary systems, AIF implementations should have the capacity to model transitions between states and plan a series of actions to achieve longterm SLO compliance.
+This is also the reason why Fig. 5a-5c show very similar curves for experiments with temperature-AIF's generative model simply cannot capture dependencies of temperature on other variables, so, from AIF standpoint the data distribution did not change, with exception that fulfillment of the thermal state SLO became virtually random.
+Therefore, to be generalizable to such non-stationary systems, AIF implementations should have the capacity to model transitions between states and plan series of actions to achieve long-term SLO compliance.